 Ever wanted to create animated graphics and charts, but weren’t really sure where to start?
 ZingChart might be the tool for you.

 The best part about ZingChart is its flexible and adaptable capabilities.
-All of their charts have responsive design, ensuring that your charts will look great on any screen.
+All of its charts have responsive design, ensuring that your charts will look great on any screen.

-One type of data visual that often gets overlooked are timelines.
-Timelines are a great way to display your data by looking at changes or events over time.
+One type of data visual that often gets overlooked: timelines.
+They're a great way to display your data by looking at changes or events over time.

 While you could design a timeline on various graphic design platforms such as Illustrator, this free tool makes it easy to create slideshow-based timelines to embed on your website or blog.